muhammed-mamun/js-app-cli/README.md

    - Provide a relative or absolute path for a new directory.

 5. **Follow the Prompts**:
-   - The CLI will clone the selected boilerplate.
+   - The CLI will clone the selected boilerplate or custom repository.
    - Remove the existing Git history.
    - Install dependencies.
    - Initialize a new Git repository.